olets/zsh-abbr/README.md

 % gm[Space] # expands to git checkout master
 ```

-Use `--dry-run` to see what would result, without making any actual changes..
+Use `--dry-run` to see what would result, without making any actual changes.

 Abbreviations can also be manually renamed in the `ABBR_USER_ABBREVIATIONS_FILE`.
 See **Storage** below.